 Generation of Post-synaptic Potential: The post-synaptic neuron generates a response in it.

 Neurotransmitters are chemicals that diffuse an impulse conduction at the synapse.
+They act as communicator between the neurons.

-Inhibitory Neurotransmitters (e.g. GABA): Inhibit the action potentials
+Inhibitory Neurotransmitters: Inhibit the action potentials (e.g. GABA)

 Disorders in synapse dysfunction are associated with both neurological and psychiatric illnesses.

-Parkinson's disease: Entails deficient synaptic transmission in motor pathways.
+Parkinson's Disease: Entails deficient synaptic transmission in motor pathways.

 Depression: Correlated with imbalances in neurotransmitter concentrations.